sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 expect(integers).toEqual([1, 2, 3])
 -->

-Here in the first example, `map()` calls `parseInt()` with an array index as a radix, which gives an incorrect result.
-In the second example, we’re explicitly passing only the value to the `parseInt()`, so it uses the default radix of 10.
+Here in the first example, the `map()` method calls the `parseInt()` function with an array index as a radix, which gives an incorrect result.
+In the second example, we’re explicitly passing only the value to the `parseInt()` function, so it uses the default radix of 10.

 But this may be a bit less readable than the expanded version because we don’t see what exactly we’re passing to a function.
 ECMAScript 6’s arrow functions made callbacks shorter and less cluttered compared to the old anonymous function syntax: